machaniG/machaniG.github.io/_posts/2025-01-26-sentiment_recommendation.md

 tags: [Recommendation System, TensorFlow]
 ---

-I had the pleasure of analyzing customer sentiments and building personalized recommendation system by combining collaborative filtering and content-based filtering approaches to offer more relevant and varied suggestions, leading to a better user experience.
-Incorporating user-item interactions and content-based filtering, a company can help its customer to easily find items that align with their interests.

-I built a hybrid recommendation system that integrates sentiment analysis of customer reviews to enhance personalization and recommendation quality.
-This system combines:
+I analyzed customer sentiments and built a personalized recommendation system that integrates sentiment analysis of customer reviews into the recommendation logic to enhance personalization and recommendation quality, leading to a better user experience.
+This system combines:by combining

-Collaborative Filtering (via Surprise's SVD) to capture user–item interaction patterns.
+- Collaborative filtering (via Surprise's SVD) to capture user–item interaction patterns

-Content-Based Filtering using product metadata (e.g., category, brand, etc.).
+- Content-Based Filtering using product metadata (e.g., category, brand, etc.); and

-Custom Sentiment Classification with a deep learning model (LSTM with Bidirectional layers) trained on raw review text.
+- Custom sentiment classification with a deep learning model (LSTM with Bidirectional layers) trained on raw review text.

+By integrating sentiment analysis into a hybrid recommender system, I demonstrated how NLP can be leveraged beyond classification to directly enhance recommendation quality and drive smarter, emotionally-informed personalization.

+**Business Impact**

+By incorporating real-time sentiment insights into the recommendation logic, the system:
+- Avoids recommending poorly reviewed products even if they are frequently bought.
+- Improves customer trust and engagement by aligning suggestions with emotional satisfaction of past customers, therefore users are more likely to trust the suggestions they receive.
+- Encourages high-quality purchases, likely increasing conversion rates and long-term customer loyalty.
+- Differentiates user experience, giving the business a competitive edge in product personalization.

 ---
 # **Sentiment Prediction from Customer Reviews**